Melville Castle: Royal and Notable Visits

-There is a song called “Willies gane to Melville Castle” which is famous with the local Edinurgh football club Hibernedian.
+There is a song called “Willies gane to Melville Castle” which is famous with the local Edinburgh football club Hibernedian.

 Present Day

 Melville Castle currently operates as a hotel and wedding venue, offering 33 individually styled bedrooms and suites.
 Many of the rooms retain historical features such as four-poster beds, while others have been refurbished with modern comforts and views across the castle grounds.

 The castle is set within 54 acres of parkland and woodland, which include mature trees and landscaped gardens.
 The site caters to both private stays and large events, including weddings and corporate functions.
 Facilities include indoor dining spaces for up to 60 guests and a contemporary marquee that can accommodate up to 160 diners and 200 guests for evening receptions.
 The estate also offers two bridal suites and a range of catering options using locally sourced produce.

 In addition to accommodations and events, the property features a restaurant and bar, with public spaces such as a library bar and reception area designed to reflect the building’s historic character.
 The grounds remain accessible to guests and include the reputed oak trees planted during visits by Mary, Queen of Scots.